jovelluna12/jluna-cms/README.md

-# frontend
+#  CMS Frontend

-This template should help get you started developing with Vue 3 in Vite.
+This is the Frontend for the Jluna Custom CMS written in Vue 3 with Vite.

 ## Recommended IDE Setup